 The Multitasking Lie

-The investor who house hacks first, then buys a second rental using the BRRRR method, then maybe adds an Airbnb in year four — that investor builds real wealth.
-They've got depth.
-They've made mistakes in one strategy and learned from them before moving to the next.
+Keller's sharpest point: multitasking is a myth.
+The investor who house hacks first, then buys a second rental using the BRRRR method, then adds an Airbnb in year four -- that investor builds real wealth.
+The investor who starts a flip, an Airbnb, and a rental in the same quarter is fighting fires on three fronts with no depth and usually no profit.

-Keller's line I keep coming back to: "Extraordinary results are directly determined by how narrow you can make your focus."
+"Extraordinary results are directly determined by how narrow you can make your focus."
+Narrow.
+Not broad.
+Not diverse.
+Narrow.

 Cash flow is what's left in your pocket after a rental pays all its expenses — including the mortgage.
 NOI minus debt service.
 What actually hits your bank account each month or year.